lenaray/virtual-teleprompter/README.md

 - SFSpeechRecognizer
 - GoogleGenerativeAI

-## Installation
-1. Clone the repository with git clone https://github.com/yourusername/virtual-teleprompter.git
-2. Open the folder in XCode
-3. Install all necessary dependencies by going to File -> Packages -> Resolve Package Versions in XCode
-4. Obtain an API Key from Google Generative AI and put that as the value for 'API_KEY' in a file 'GenerativeAI-Info.plist'

 ## Configuration
 - API Key
 Ensure the 'GenerativeAI-Info.plist' file is correctly set up with your Google Generative AI API key.